IBAX-io/docs/docs/concepts/about-the-platform.md

   environment called **ecosystem**.
 Each ecosystem has its own membership rules that are initially established by the creator;

-- Ecosystem activities, such as the data involved in <Highlight>database table</Highlight> records or updates, are based on **registers** created with **smart contracts**.
+- Ecosystem activities, such as the data involved in
+  <Highlight color="red">database table</Highlight> records or updates, are
+  based on **registers** created with **smart contracts**.
 In most other blockchain platforms, activities are based on transaction exchange between accounts;

 - The access to **registers** and the control of relationships between ecosystem members are managed by a set of rules called **smart laws**.